 In order to disconnect the connectors, it is necessary to follow these steps: First push the housings together to make the connection free of forces (without load).
 Then push the locking latch with the finger so that the locking element opens.
-Finally, the two connectors can be pulled off in axial direction.
+Finally, pull off the two connectors in axial direction.
 The two connectors are only allowed to be held at the housings.

-Tools, such as screwdrivers, knives or similar, must not be used for pushing the locking latch.
-The component manufacturer's requirements have to be complied with (mandatory).
+Tools (such as screwdrivers, knives or similar) must not be used for pushing the locking latch.
+It is mandatory to comply with the component manufacturer's requirements.